The Local Government (Charges) Act 2009 introduced a €200 annual charge on non principal private residences.

 Certificate of Exemption is applicable if house was your Principal Private Residence - PPR

-To issue a Certificate of Exemption, proof of residency is required for all NPPR liability dates i.e. utility bills, copies of P60s and bank statements etc.
+To issue a Certificate of Exemption, proof of residency is required for all NPPR liability dates i.e. Official post, copies of P60s and bank statements etc.

-You can scan and email the documents if you wish to: email@example.com.
-At least two pieces of documentation for each of the above NPPR years are required.
+You can scan and email the documents if you wish to: firstname.lastname@example.org.
+One piece of documentation for each of the above NPPR years are required.

 To download information on the documents required for a Certificate of Exemption for a PPR click here.